HM Prison Whatton: Prison structure and population

 HMP Whatton first opened as a detention centre for boys under 18 in 1966.
 Since May 1990, it has held people with convictions for sexual offences who are willing to participate in treatment programmes.
 The prison has an operational capacity of 801, with three accommodation blocks (A wing, B wing, and C wing).
-These wings are mostly made up of single-occupancy cells, though a small number of cells do hold two men at a time.
+Majority of cells on A and C wing are double cells with B wing also having a small amount of doubles with rest being made up of single cells.
 Over 90% of prisoners at Whatton are serving sentences of more than four years, and two-thirds are aged over 40.

 The eligibility for entry to HMP Whatton are that prisoners should (a) be at security category C, (b) have at least six months of their sentence left to serve, and (c) not require the services of a full-time MO.
 People should also not be maintaining their innocence with regard to their offences.
 Preference is given to people who are assessed as being suitable for the treatment programmes available at the prison.

 The current Governor of the prison is Caroline Vine, with the Independent Monitoring Board being chaired by Jan Pavier.

 Prison activities

 The therapeutic focus of HMP Whatton contributes to a prison climate that is geared around preparing prisoners for their lives after release.
 The prison runs a suite of accredited offending behaviour programmes, including Kaizen and Horizon, and adapted programmes for people with intellectual disabilities (Becoming New Me and New Me Coping).
 Whatton is also the only prison in the UK running a programme for deaf prisoners using British Sign Language.
 All prisoners are screened for signs of autism on entry to the prison, meaning that courses can be adapted to those with additional needs or requiring alternative approaches.

 In terms of educational and vocational training, opportunities for training are embedded in all prison activities.
 This is particularly the case in relation to literacy and mathematics skills, with these being embedded into treatment programmes and educational programmes across the prison.
 There are a range of employment activities and vocational skills training courses, opportunities for prisoners to engage in distance learning such as the Open University, and a range of services for older prisoners in conjunction with Age UK.
 The prison also has palliative care and dementia care facilities.
 Whatton has won a number of gardening and Wildlife awards (Windlesham Trophy) and prisoners are actively involved in improving and developing the environment.

 The prison established an anti-libidinal medication project in 2009 to support prisoners wishing to manage their sexual pre-occupation.
-This project has now been extended to five other prisons.
-(HMP's Hull, Frankland, North Sea Camp, Leyhill, and Isle of Wight).
+This project has now been extended to five other prisons (Hull, Frankland, North Sea Camp, Leyhill, and Isle of Wight).